 Usually, Redis is used to cache database query results and used to enable object caching, not page caching.

-Using Nginx SRCache module, we can use Redis to serve a different purpose, to provide subrequest-based page caching as an alternative to Nginx FastCGI Cache.
+Using the Nginx SRCache module, we can use Redis to serve a different purpose, to provide subrequest-based page caching as an alternative to Nginx FastCGI Cache.

 Redis Full-Page Cache vs Nginx FastCGI Cache